Domestic violence against men

 Domestic violence against men is violence or other physical abuse towards men in a domestic setting, such as in marriage or cohabitation.
 As with domestic violence against women, violence against men may constitute a crime, but laws vary between jurisdictions.
-Men who report domestic violence can face social stigma regarding their perceived lack of machismo or other denigrations of their masculinity.
-Additionally, intimate partner violence (IPV) against men is generally less recognized by society than intimate partner violence against women, which can act as a further block to men reporting their situation.
+Intimate partner violence (IPV) against men is generally less recognized by society than intimate partner violence against women, which can act as a further block to men reporting their situation or otherwise seeking help.

-The relative prevalence of intimate partner violence against men to that of women is highly disputed between studies.
-Women are substantially more likely to be injured or killed in incidents of domestic violence.
-Some researchers believe the number of male victims may be underreported to law enforcement.
-For men and women alike, domestic violence is among the most underreported crimes worldwide.
+While women are substantially more likely to be injured or killed in incidents of domestic violence, men are less likely to report domestic violence to police than women.
+Men who report domestic violence can face social stigma regarding their perceived lack of machismo or other denigrations of their masculinity, the fear of not being believed by authorities, and being falsely accused of being the perpetrator.
+For men and women alike, domestic violence is among the most under-reported crimes worldwide.